 Our Tanzanian Leadership

 EdPowerment’s Operations and Finance Manager since 2010 died tragically in May 2018, but no discussion of EdPowerment would be complete without including him.
 He was our linchpin, handling a multitude of tasks from financial reporting and record-keeping to the supervision and mentoring of our sponsored students.
-Tom graduated from Mafinga Seminary Secondary School, after which he completed motor vehicle mechanics and driving programs at Vocational Education and Training Authority, Moshi.
-This prepared him to be our amazing van driver, visiting student families however difficult the terrain.
-Tom's motivation also translated into computer skills, which he shared in the classroom at KIWOCE, while getting to know the school system's ins and outs, counseling all our students.
+Tom completed vocational degrees in motor vehicle mechanics and driving programs in Moshi.
+This prepared him to be our amazing van driver, visiting student families whatever the terrain.
+However, Tom's motivation took him much further.
+He learned computer skills, which he shared in the classroom at KIWOCE, while getting to know the school system's ins and outs, counseling all our students.
 His smile, easy personality and kindness made him a combination of big brother and parent to the youth we serve.
 Even as we move ahead, we miss him dearly.

 Frank Fidas became a part of EdPowerment’s work in 2015 as part of the Rotary Global Grant’s Internet & computer funding.
 Since assuming his role as IT and Computer Program Manager, Frank has become critical to all aspects of EdPowerment’s mission.
-In 2017 he took on the responsibilities of School Manager as the Kilimahewa Educational Center received official government registration as the KIWOCE Open School.
-He actively oversees all aspects of the school’s programs, finances and staff, working with Grace Lyimo, KIWOCE’s Founder, to ensure a quality educational product.
-In addition, Frank now shares in the supervision EdPowerment’s Sponsorship Program.
+Today he serves as the Business and ICT Manager of the KIWOCE Open School, overseeing the school’s development, infrastructure, marketing and finances.
+In addition, Frank assists in guiding EdPowerment’s College and University students.
 Frank’s presence and dedication is key to helping KIWOCE continue to grow into a thriving Center.